Grave location search and family history

 - South Brisbane Cemetery

 Unfortunately, not all records are recorded due to missing burial registers.

 You can order a death certificate from Births, Deaths and Marriages.
 All death certificates show the location of the burial or cremation.

 Council can add an interment to our records if you email a copy of the death certificate.

-For more information, visit the Births, deaths, marriages and divorces website.
+For more information, visit the births, deaths, marriages and divorces section of the Queensland Government website.

 Only records of burials in Brisbane City Council cemeteries are available through the search tool.
 The websites below are for private cemeteries and crematoria in South East Queensland.
 The list also includes those managed by other local authorities (does not include all facilities):

 - Albany Creek Memorial Park